Close

 • Scholarship recipients are expected to follow the same requirements as students studying on campus, including meeting enrollment requirements.

-• Should a scholarship require participation in a club or activity, movement of funds to only one semester when the recipient is on campus or cancellation may be required.
+• If a scholarship requires participation in a specific club or activity, the scholarship funds may be limited to the semester in which the recipient is enrolled and actively participating, or the scholarship may be canceled.

 At SDSU, policy establishes a core scholarship committee within each college/division as appropriate to oversee the selection process.
 The responsibility for awarding scholarships rests with the core scholarship committee and their sub-committee review groups.
 California State University (CSU) Scholarship Administration guidelines state that scholarship committee members are appointed by the University or auxiliary organization, not a donor, and no combination of donors or donor advisors (or related persons) directly or indirectly control committees.